jared2501/fuel-htmlpurifier/README.md

 This is simple wrapper package for [Fuel](http://fuelphp.com) to help HTML Purifier usage.

+# Version
+This now matches to HTML Purifier 4.5.0 release

 # Example

 Add package to config.packages array or introduce when needed by Fuel::add_package('htmlpurifier')